Massey University Archives: Collections

 In addition, it contains archival material with research value of affiliated bodies, such as the students’ associations and clubs, and staff, students, alumni and benefactors of the university.

 The collecting archive, called the New Zealand Institutions (NZI) collection, covers the period from the 1840s to the present.
 It consists of archival material collected from New Zealand individuals, businesses and professional, cultural and community organisations.
 This material will generally have broad connections with Massey University and the subject areas it teaches and researches.
-The most substantial part of the NZI collection is the Dairy Records Archive, which is New Zealand's most extensive collection of records relating to the dairy industry and farming sector.
+The largest component of the NZI collection is the Dairy Records Archive, which is New Zealand's most extensive collection of records relating to the dairy industry and farming sector.

 Among the many and varied collections held by Massey University Archives are: